cafeface/datasciencecoursera/README.md

 # datasciencecoursera
-Repsitory for The Data Scientist's Toolbox
+Repository for The Data Scientist's Toolbox